 I spent Saturday morning at my local gym working out with a trainer.
-As I repeated repetitions with free weights, my trainer kept yelling, “Put your heart into it.”
-I write and speak about mental toughness, but his exhortation to put my heart into my workout struck a new cord.
+As I repeated repetitions with free weights, my trainer kept yelling, “Lead from the heart.”
+I write and speak about mental toughness, but his exhortation to lead from the heart in my workout struck a new cord.

 Mental toughness begins with heart, and my friend, Lolly Daskal, is an expert on how to lead from the heart.
 I’ve learned a lot from her and how important it is to listen to the wisdom of our inner calling.